-While it sounds good on paper, mandated maternity leave doesn’t always achieve what it was created for.
+While it sounds good on paper, mandated maternity leave doesn’t always achieve what it’s created for.
 Even mandating paternity leave has its own complications.
 The truth is that, while women are temporarily away, their career goals and advancement opportunities can be permanently stunted.
-In the best cases, policy mandates are inefficient solutions and in the worst, mandates can prevent the cultural changes they seek to encourage.
+Policy mandates, in practice, can be inefficient; in the worst cases, they can impede the cultural changes they seek to encourage.
+Professor Lauren Hall discusses the disparities.

 The question of how to address poverty in the United States is complicated.
 Steven Horwitz, chair of the department of economics at St. Lawrence University, and Jeffrey Reiman, professor of philosophy and religion at American University, debate the level of government assistance that should be given to help the poor.

 In this clip, Prof. Horwitz suggests that the least amount of government necessary should be involved in alleviating U.S. inequality.
 He discusses the use, for example, of charitable donations from private entities as a way to help the poor without government involvement.

 Prof. Reiman, in contrast, suggests that poverty and inequality is a matter of justice.
 That is, everyone is entitled to a certain standard of living, a certain level of equality in outcome.
 He argues that charity hurts the dignity of the recipient.
 When it is a gift, the recipient is made to feel that he does not deserve the charity, that he is made lower than the giver.
 Instead, he argues, assistance given to the poor should be something they receive because they have a right to it.
 They should not have to feel that it is undeserved.
 This is an interesting philosophical question tucked inside a larger debate about the role of government in helping the poor.
 What do you think?